hyphanet/plugin-WebOfTrust/STYLE.md

   in the PR: `IMPORTANT: As requested by the style guideline, this already includes a merge commit!
   Thus please merge with '--ff-only' into BRANCH_NAME to not create a nested duplicate merge commit!`

+- The above also means that commits should not be put directly into the main branches (master, next), but should always be shipped inside of sub-branches.
+  This ensures the history is easy to read: Work is grouped by the branches, and a description of it is available in the merge commits.